diogoaurelio/schedoscopeWiki/Scheduling.md

 ## View Instantiation

-During a view's instantiation, Schedoscope checks for the existence of a table for the view in the metastore.
+During a view's instantiation, Schedoscope checks for the existence of a table for the view in the metastore:

 - In case a table exists, a _view DDL checksum_ is computed on the `CREATE TABLE` DDL statement for the view and compared with the checksum of the existing table in the metastore (the latter checksum is stored in a table property).

 - If the checksums differ - i.e., if the table structure has changed in any way - the table and all its partitions are dropped and the current `CREATE TABLE` statement is executed.
 The new view DDL checksum is stored in a table property.

 Moreover, view instantiation also takes care that a table partition is available for each view.
 Missing partitions are created; for partitions that already exist, view instantiation loads the

 * _transformation version checksums_ and
 * _transformation timestamps_

 that have been previously stored in partition properties of the metastore into the respective view actors for use during the following materialization phase.

+Transformation timestamps simply indicate the time when views have been materialized; transformation version checksums provide an indicator for changes to transformation logic.
+Their computation depends on the transformation type and is documented in the respective transformation reference sections of this wiki.

 ## Materialization Proper

-During
+During materialization proper, transformation version checksums and transformation timestamps are used for change detection:

+- when the dependencies of a view have been materialized, the most recent transformation timestamp of the dependencies is compared to the transformation timestamp of the view.
+If that timestamp is newer, the current view is materialized again because input data might have changed;

+- if the current view's transformation version checksum differs from the one previously store, the view is rematerialized because logic might have changed;

+- after rematerialization, transformation version checksum and timestamp are updated in the Hive metastore.

+Note that rematerialization of a view results in new transformation timestamps, which is propagated to the views that depend on it, resulting in potentially further rematerializations.